DataDog/datadog-trace-paketo-buildpack/README.md

 <!-- # `gcr.io/paketo-buildpacks/azure-application-insights` -->
-# datadog trace agent paketo buildpack
+# Datadog Trace Agent Paketo Buildpack
-The Paketo Datadog Trace Buildpack is a Cloud Native Buildpack that contributes the Data trace agent and configures it to connect to the service running on an OCI image.
+The Paketo Datadog Trace Buildpack is a Cloud Native Buildpack that contributes the Datadog Trace Agent and configures it to connect to the service running on an OCI image.
+Currently, this buildpack only supports Java applications.

 ## Behaviour
 This buildpack will participate if all the following conditions are met: